adam-malsagov/adam-malsagov/README.md

 ## Hi there 👋 I'm Adam

 Welcome to my GitHub profile!
-Here, I share my personal projects that I built and the skills that I learned.
-I can be described as someone who is adaptable and eager to learn.
-I am always looking to solve problems, especially coding problems!
+Here, I showcase my projects and the skills that I learned.
+I’m a proactive problem-solver with a passion for continuous learning and tackling complex coding challenges.

 ---